 CSS maintains a thesis/dissertation library for graduates in Crops, Soils, and the former Agronomy degree.
-It is located in Johnson Hal 202.
-Please be sure to use the checkout card provided in the volume.
-If none present, be sure to give checkout information to the Academic Coordinator in Johnson Hal 205.
+It is located in Johnson Hall 202.
+Please be sure to use the checkout card provided in the volume and leave it with the CSS Main Office in Johnson Hall 131.